jack-carter/aws-serverless-starter/README.md

 ```bash
 npm install -g serverless
 ```

-### Installing AWS Command Line Interface (CLI)
-Amazon maintains installation packages for the CLI across all major development platforms, so we suggest you drop on by [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), to walk you through how to go about doing the install.

-## Setup AWS Account

-### Create an AWS Account
-You can signup for your AWS here at [Signup for AWS](https://portal.aws.amazon.com/billing/signup), and simply follow instructions in the link at the top of this README.md file.

-### Create a Serverless Admin Credential
-AWS strongly recommends separation of privileges when using its cloud services.
-During AWS Account creation you created a "root user" account.
-THIS SHOULD NOT BE USED DIRECTLY.

-You should instead create additional and alternative user accounts, which is this case will be an account specific to using AWS Serverless, or what we'll call the Serverless Admin account, or credential.

-...

-### Download Access Keys and Secret Access Keys
-...

 ### Configure Serverless CLI
 Now we will configure the `sls` tool to use the Access and Secret Access Keys we just downloaded.